 The Mayor is Chorley's first citizen and represents the borough at various community events and at civic and ceremonial occasions.
 The Mayor also chairs full council meetings.
 Most Mayors also use their time in office to raise money for charity by organising fundraising events.

 The Mayor is supported by a Deputy Mayor who represents and stands in for the Mayor when he is unable to attend functions and events.

 Every year, at the Council's Annual Meeting in May, a new Mayor is formally elected into office and serves as Mayor for one year.
 In Chorley, the Mayor is usually chosen according to how long someone has served as a councillor.

 - The Mayor's Charity Appeal and Events

-The Mayor will be raising money for Derian House Children’s Hospice, Home-Start Central Lancashire and Chorley Mencap and will be holding the following fundraising events during her year in office:
+The Mayor will be raising money for Derian House Children’s Hospice, Home-Start Central Lancashire, the Royal British Legion (Chorley Branch) and EPIC and during her year in office:

 For further information please contact the Mayor’s Secretary on 01257 515113 / email@example.com

 The Mayoral robe and chains are always associated with the town's first citizen but most people do not know the origins of the formal attire.